dmintz2/Machine-Learning-Code/README.md

-# Machine-Learning-Code
+# Machine-Learning-Projects
-Machine Learning Programs

 all code is in Python 3.7
+Different projects using various ML models